petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 VS Code has built-in graphical tools for working with Git, too, which can make that easier.

+Sure, you may need to jump into some other app to do some interactive work

 ### Use computational environments to avoid system-wide installations